zaroops/Active-Directory-Modules/Shared Folders & NTFS Permissions/README.md

 # 🧪 Windows Help Desk Lab – Shared Folders & NTFS Permissions (Module 3)

 ## 📌 Overview
 This lab demonstrates how **shared folders and NTFS permissions** are configured and troubleshot in a Windows domain environment.
-The goal of this lab was to gain hands-on experience with one of the most common Tier 1 Help Desk issues:
+The goal of this lab was to gain hands-on experience with one of the most common issues:

 > **“I can see the shared folder, but I can’t access it.”**